AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 Select the platform or cloud location where your audience data resides.

 - **Real-Time CDP** – [Use the RTCDP Collaboration UI to link a sandbox that contains audiences](https://experienceleague.adobe.com/en/docs/real-time-cdp-collaboration/using/setup/onboard-audiences).
-- **Cloud** – Coordinate with Adobe to configure a connection to your external data source (e.g., Amazon S3 or Snowflake).
+- **Cloud** – To configure a cloud source (for example, [!DNL AWS S3] or [!DNL Snowflake]), prepare your audience data using the following [Audience Specification PDF](../assets/quick-start/RTCDP_Collaboration_Audience_Onboarding_Spec_v1.0.pdf).
+Once complete, or if you have questions, contact your Adobe account representative to finalize the setup.

 ### Provision audiences